What is MapRunners?

 Open the app before you get to the Start.
 If you only do it at the Start, you’ll waste seconds – as the course will have already started.

 The map used is free software Open Orienteering Map that operates off a wiki system where the public correct and add information.
 It does not have the detail that our specific orienteering maps have, and there are no contours.
 There are a number of foot paths missing or not in the right place, or marked as paths when they are steps.
 Contact Fraser Stephens (firstname.lastname@example.org) if you want a correction made to the map.

 Can you bike it?

 Once you’ve run a course, you may realise it is also bikable.
-Let Moss know, and he can create a 2nd copy of it that is the Bike version of the course, so you can either try and improve your bike time of it yourself, or other bikers can try and beat you.
+Let Moss know, and he can create a 2nd copy of it that is the Bike version of the course.

 'Normal' orienteering course.
 If it's Start Anywhere, the course reconfigures, and you have to Finish at the same site.